Browin Przepiśnik - Homemade garlic sausage

 favorites

-Traditional meat delicacies are products that many of us enjoy reaching for.
-There are several reasons for this: the flavour, the aroma and the belief that by buying this type of sausage we are not consuming unnecessary flavour enhancers and artificial additives.
+Homestyle meat specialties are products many of us eagerly reach for.
+There are several reasons: the taste, the aroma, and the conviction that, by buying this type of sausage, we are not consuming unnecessary flavor enhancers and artificial additives.

-These types of products are most often sourced at various fairs or from trusted suppliers.
-It is certainly a better choice than buying ready-made cold cuts and sausages with a long list of ingredients that are not necessarily beneficial to our health.
+We most often stock up on such products at various markets or from trusted suppliers.
+It is certainly a better choice than buying ready-made cold cuts and sausages with a long list of ingredients that do not necessarily have a beneficial effect on our health.

-There is, however, another option – we can easily prepare a traditional sausage ourselves.
-We strongly encourage you to make such an attempt.
-Using the recipe below, it will certainly be a success.
-We know from experience that usually the adventure does not end with one sausage...
-If you like garlic in your dishes, this sausage will delight you.
-However, if you are a moderate enthusiast of this ingredient, you can easily omit it in the recipe.
+However, there is another option: we can easily prepare homestyle sausage ourselves.
+We strongly encourage you to give it a try; using the recipe below, it will surely be a success.
+From experience, we know that the adventure usually doesn't end with just one sausage...
+If you like the addition of garlic in dishes, this sausage will delight you.
+If, however, you're a moderate enthusiast of this addition, you can easily make the recipe while omitting it.

 Preparation:

-Remove the fatty parts of the neck, then mince it with the other pieces of lean meat on a mincer using plate with mesh size of about 10-12 mm.
-Mince the remaining class II meat and bacon using a plate with mesh size of about 2 mm, while the class I meat – using a plate with mesh size of about 5-6 mm.
-Season the whole meat after grinding and knead it thoroughly with cold water so that it sticks together well (for about 15-20 minutes).
+Trim the pork neck of fatty parts, then grind it together with other pieces of lean meat using a grinder plate of approx. 10-12 mm.
+Grind the remaining class II meat and the bacon with a plate of approx. 2 mm, and the class I meat with a plate of approx. 5-6 mm.
+After grinding, season the mixture and knead thoroughly with cold water so it binds well (approx. 15-20 minutes).

-Then cover the meat mixture so it doesn't dry out and refrigerate it for 24 hours.
+Then cover the meat mixture so it doesn't dry out and place it in the refrigerator for 24 hours.

-Afterwards, prepare the casings.
-Rinse them thoroughly of the salt and pour water over their middle part.
-Then soak them for about 20 minutes in lukewarm water (with temperature of about 30°C) prior to production.
+After this time, prepare the casings.
+Rinse them thoroughly of salt and flush water through their inner part, then soak them before production for about 20 minutes in lukewarm water (at a temperature up to approx. 30°C).

-Using a stuffing machine, stuff the casings.
-You can stuff them whole without twisting the portions and then hang the sausages on a peg to dry.
+Using a sausage stuffer, fill the casings.
+You can fill them in one continuous length without twisting into links, and then hang the sausage on a rod to dry.

-Dry the sausage at a temperature of 22°C until it is completely dry to the touch.
-You can speed up the process by using a cool air fan.
+Dry the sausage at a temp. of up to 22°C until it feels completely dry to the touch.
+You can speed up the process by using a fan with a cold airflow.

-Optimum conditions are temperature of 45-60°C and duration of about 3 hours, until the characteristic colour is obtained.
-After smoking, scald the sausage at 75°C for 15 -20 minutes.
+Optimal conditions: temp.
+45-60°C, time approx. 3 hours, until you achieve the characteristic color.
+After smoking, poach the sausage at 75°C for 15 -20 minutes.